Last updated on 12th September, 2024

 The hike starts at the tourist pointer lying south of Mazeri village and is marked by white/red rectangles.
 The trail first heads southeast, to the Bagvdanari village where it turns east and enters Gulichala valley.

 After a while, you will reach the bridge (don´t cross it).
 Here, the road turns into a rocky chute and climbs a bit until you find yourself on some kind of an elevation separating two riverbeds.
 This ridge soon turns into a large pasture from which you can see ruins of Gul village ahead (and if you look well enough, even the white pointer at the Guli pass far above).
 Follow the track towards the ruins.
 First, you will pass some completely destroyed houses, then some better-preserved church.
+There are several spots suitable for camping, but if you decide to put your camp in the village, expect someone who might come and collect money from you.

 Now it's the time to climb to the actual pass.
 The path is basically the endless serpentine climbing to the small depression above.
 It´s marked, but that doesn´t mean you can´t lose direction - mainly because the slope is crossed by numerous cowpaths.
 And since cows prefer horizontal paths, if you focus too much on "following a trail", you may end up doing huge zig-zags while gaining only a little altitude.
 Still, you won´t get lost since you will see the pass all the time.